Skip to content ↓

 • In EYFS, children give meaning to the marks they make as they draw, write and paint.
 As they progress through the year, children are taught to use their developing phonic knowledge to write things such as a labels and captions, later moving on to simple sentences.

-• In KS1 and KS2, writing lessons are taught daily (1 hour).
+• In KS1 and KS2, writing lessons are taught at least four times per week (1 hour).

 • The school have invested in Pobble, an online moderation tool to ensure that all writing is recorded and monitored by teachers and subject leaders.

 • English CPD is delivered by external specialists and subject leaders.
-Class teachers receive English training every half term.
+Writing standardisation and moderation training for all staff takes place at least once a term.

 • The teaching and planning of English is monitored by subject leaders to ensure appropriate opportunities are planned to support accelerated learning of all learners.